danielefongo/microscope/readme.md

 ### Spinner

-The `spinner` table represents the specification for the loading spinner, which replaces the input title while retrieving the results.
+The `spinner` table represents the specification for the loading spinner, which replaces the results title while retrieving the results.
 Its structure is as follows:

 ```lua
 local spinner = {